Pathé: Natan to Parretti

-But in 1935, Pathé went bankrupt.
-In order to finance the company's continued expansion, Pathé's board of directors (which still included Charles Pathé) voted in 1930 to issue shares worth 105 million francs.
-But with the depression deepening, only 50 percent of the shares were purchased.
-One of the investor banks collapsed due to financial difficulties unrelated to Pathé's problems, and Pathé was forced to follow through with the purchase of several movie theatre chains it no longer could afford to buy.
-Although the company continued to make a profit (as noted above), it lost more money than it could bring in.
+To finance the company's continued expansion, Pathé's board of directors (which still included Charles Pathé) had voted in 1930 to issue shares worth 105 million francs.
+Then the Great Depression hit France in 1931, and only 50 percent of the shares were purchased.
+One of the investor banks collapsed due to financial difficulties unrelated to Pathé's problems, and Pathé was forced to follow through with the purchase of several cinema chains it no longer could afford to buy.
+Although the company continued to make a profit, it lost more money thanks to these acquisitions than it could bring in.
+In 1935, a commercial court began examining Pathé's accounts, and by 1936 it was declared bankrupt and Natan was dismissed.
+The studios were not doing badly and continued to make films, but his companies went into receivership and were claimed by the state.

-The collapse of Pathé led French authorities to indict Bernard Natan on charges of fraud.
-Natan was accused of financing the purchase of the company without any collateral, of bilking investors by establishing fictitious shell corporations, and negligent financial mismanagement.
-Natan was even accused of hiding his Romanian and Jewish heritage by changing his name.
-Natan was indicted and imprisoned in 1939.
-A second indictment was brought in 1941, and he was convicted shortly thereafter.
-He was removed from prison by the French authorities in September 1942, delivered to the Nazis, and deported to Auschwitz where he died in October 1942.
+French authorities pursued charges of fraud against Natan, including financing the purchase of the company without any collateral, of bilking investors by establishing fictitious shell corporations, and financial mismanagement.
+He was also accused of hiding his Romanian and Jewish heritage by changing his name.
+In 1938, Natan was arrested and imprisoned, never to regain his freedom.
+In 1939 he was indicted and sentenced to four years in jail.
+As a result, he was in prison when France fell to the Nazis, a time when other Jewish filmmakers fled or went into hiding.
+On his release from prison in 1942, he was delivered to the Nazis, and by September 1942 had been deported to Auschwitz, where he was murdered.

-The company was forced to undergo a restructuring in 1943 and was acquired by Adrien Ramauge.
+In 1943, the company was forced to undergo a restructuring, and was acquired by Adrien Ramauge, changing its name to Société Nouvelle Pathé Cinema.
 Over the years, the business underwent a number of changes including diversification into producing programmes for the burgeoning television industry.
 During the 1970s, operating theatres overtook film production as Pathé's primary source of revenue.

 In the late 1980s, Italian financier Giancarlo Parretti tried to make a bid for Pathé, even taking over Cannon and renaming it Pathé Communications in anticipation of owning the storied studio.
 Parretti's shady past, however, raised enough eyebrows in the French government that the deal fell through.
 It turned out to be a fortunate decision, as Parretti later took over Metro-Goldwyn-Mayer, and merged it with his Pathé Communications Group to create MGM-Pathé Communications in 1990, only to lose it in bankruptcy in late 1991.